murk-sy/manga-pr-guide/Guide.md

 For a more completed guide, see the Proofreading 101 guide by [tyresonance from Immortal Abyss forums](Immortalabyss-Proofreading%20101.md).

+> ☣️ **Tread lightly:** This guide still needs a through proofread itself.

 # 🛂 Introduction

 So you've read some manga and thought "Hey, I want to help with that!" and decided that proofreading sounds like something you'd like to do.
 That's great!

-This guide covers the scanlation process from Japanese to English so some information is specific to that.
+This guide covers the scanlation process from Japanese to English, so some information is specific to that.
 At the time of writing this guide, I've only been proofreading for a few weeks, so don't take this document as a holy commandment.

 Don't let the length discourage you - skim through and once you find something you're unsure about, it's time to read in more detail.